pombredanne/perfetto/docs/heapprofd.md

 heapprofd allows you to get a snapshot of the native heap of an Android process.
 This snapshot shows you which callstack of functions (both native and Java) caused the memory usage.
+This is useful for Android platform developers and app developers investigating memory issues.

 On userdebug, you can profile all apps and most system services.
 On user, you can profile apps that have the profilable manifest flag set.